Azure/azure-iot-sdks/c/doc/run_sample_on_beaglebone_black.md

 ## Connect the board

-Follow the [Getting Started](http://beagleboard.org/getting-started) instructions at [beagleboard.org](http://beagleboard.org/) to connect your Beaglebone to your computer.
+Follow the [Getting Started](http://beagleboard.org/getting-started) instructions at [beagleboard.org](http://beagleboard.org/) to connect your BeagleBone to your computer.

 > Note: Although it is not necessary in order to complete the following steps, you may want to consider [updating your board](http://beagleboard.org/getting-started#update) to the latest software revision.